Unleash/unleash/website/docs/tutorials/app-demo-tutorial.md

 ---
 import Figure from '@site/src/components/Figure/Figure.tsx'

+*Estimated time burden is around 30 minutes* once dependencies are met.

 # Introduction

 This tutorial will guide you through the process of setting up a demo web application with working feature toggles provided by an Unleash instance.
 It demonstrates how you can use Unleash as a runtime control mechanism to control the state of software without needing to redeploy anything.

-Specifically, you will learn:
+Specifically, we will:

 - *Using Next.js, how to incorporate Unleash client (frontend) and server-side (backend) SDKs into the application source code*
 - *On the Unleash instance, configuring a project for the application and assign to an environment*
-- *Setup appropriate tokens for the application feature toggles*
+- *Set up appropriate tokens for the application feature toggles*
 - *See feature toggles in action!*

-These basic principles could then be transpired to other applications to help you get up and running with Unleash.
+You can then use the same basic steps to set up your applications with Unleash.
-Please take note of the next Prerequisites section before beginning the deployment steps. *Estimated time burden is around 30 minutes* once dependencies are met.
+Please take note of the next Prerequisites section before beginning the deployment steps.

-**Note: The tutorial does not cover the deployment of a local Unleash instance.** If you don't yet have access to an Unleash instance, please consult the next topic for guidance on setting one up for free.
+**Note: The tutorial does not cover the deployment of a local Unleash instance.** If you don't yet have access to an Unleash instance, please consult the next topic, [Prerequisites](#prerequisites) for guidance on setting one up for free.

 # Prerequisites